Keyboard shortcuts

 Metrics

 A standard kind of metric is a monotonic counter, which can be represented as an atomic integer.
 In this example, our counter is for the number of bytes written to a file, which we'll call bytes_written.
-We can report a sample of this counter as an event using some well-known properties:
+We can report a sample of this counter:

 #![allow(unused)]